dassoop/SpotifySoundBoard_App/README.md

 **Project Version 1.0.0**

+EZ SoundBoard is a touch pad controller built for mobile or PC use.
+It is intended as a stream-lined way to trigger playlists and stinger samples during live AV events.

 * Unity Project written in C# using the Spotify API
 * Unity Version 2019.1.8f1
 * Controller to trigger playlist and single samples